DSC-Capstone/dsc-capstone.github.io/mentors.md

 If you're an industry partner running a section, you have been assigned a faculty "liaison" whose job is to act as a "bridge" between you and the students in your section and between you and the methodology staff.
 See [here](https://docs.google.com/spreadsheets/d/1WSSB0kXRisLVnvrckY0VpJ8mPBt4yNXCyNfEAJ7x2J8/edit#gid=637456872) for the name and contact information for your liaison.

-**If you're an industry mentor**, you're responsible for all of the tasks mentioned above – running your discussion meetings, holding office hours, grading, etc. Note that you may not have access to Canvas, the platform on which students will submit their domain-related work and where you are meant to enter grades.
-Your industry liaison will be responsible for ensuring you're still able to provide students with the feedback they need.
+**If you're an industry mentor**, you're responsible for all of the tasks mentioned above – running your discussion meetings, holding office hours, grading, etc. Note that you **will** have access to Gradescope, the platform on which students will submit their domain-related work and where you are meant to enter grades.
+Your industry liaison will nonetheless be responsible for ensuring you're able to provide your students with the feedback they need.

 **If you're an industry liaison** (i.e. UCSD faculty), your role entails:
 - Attending and supporting discussion meetings.
   - By attending discussion meetings, you'll be up-to-date on what the students are learning and will gain a sense of what they're struggling with.
 If you have a schedule conflict, email Suraj.
 - Holding by-appointment office hours for students in your domain and being available over email/Slack/etc.
   - You'll want to regularly check in with students and understand their progress in the domain and on their projects.
 In particular, they may share with you challenges or other information that they're not comfortable sharing with the industry mentor (for whatever reason), and it's your job to synthesize and relay this information to the industry mentor.
-- Facilitating the grading of student submissions on Canvas.
+- Facilitating the grading of student submissions on Gradescope.
-  - As mentioned above, industry mentors may not have access to Canvas.
-As such, you will have to download student submissions from Canvas and send them to the industry mentor.
-  - You should also discuss what grades to assign student submissions with the industry mentor.
+  - Industry mentors **will** have access to Gradescope, and can access student submissions directly.
+You should discuss what grades to assign student submissions with the industry mentor.
 Depending on your arrangement, you may solely be responsible for grading and communicating feedback to students.
-  - Once grades are agreed upon, you should enter them on Canvas.
+  - Once grades are agreed upon, you should enter them on Gradescope.
 - Otherwise ensuring all aspects of the domain are being run (website is updated, students are submitting work, etc.) and supporting both the industry mentor and the students in the section.

 **IMPORTANT**{: .label .label-red } Industry mentors and liaisons should meet at least once before the start of the quarter to clearly outline who is responsible for what.